ingrid-miriel/AlgalBloomMLG/README.md

 > CurveFitting.curve_fitting(numgenos = x, prop_clones = y)

 The GenRiS.py file needs to be stored in the same folder where the "Probs_for_Sample.csv" file from the GenRis simulation is saved and where you want to create your output files.
 The range of population sizes (numgenos) has to be identical with numgenos in the GenRis simulation that created the "Probs_for_Sample.csv" output file.
 This script will create a plot of the curves fitting the mean probabilities and σ.
-It will also provide the R^2 value of the mean curve fitting, the average number of expected genotypes in your sample, and the lower and upper confidence intervals (σ) to this estimate.
+It will also provide the R^2 value for the fit of the mean curve, the average number of expected genotypes in your sample, and the lower and upper confidence intervals (σ) to this estimate.

 Example: